 Working-class women and lower middle-class women, who once tried to achieve simply “respectability”, as Skeggs (1997) argued, as a class-appropriate habitus of femininity, a solution to the tyranny of imposed yet unachievable norms of femininity, which eluded them, are now urged ... to aspire to ‘glamorous individuality’.
 (2009:125)

 The class dynamic of makeover shows is rarely acknowledged within lifestyle programming yet the remit of series about food, decor, gardening and fashion overtly addresses the attempted transformation of lower class taste into something more acceptably bourgeois.
-Thus the menu is Mediterranean, the colour scheme on-trend, the garden aesthetically pleasing and the fashion ‘tasteful’ (Powell and Prasad 2010, Skeggs 2004: 141).
+Thus the menu is Mediterranean, the colour scheme on-trend, the garden aesthetically pleasing and the fashion ‘tasteful’ (Powell and Prasad 2010, Roberts 2007, Skeggs 2004: 141).

 The Miranda sequence effectively lampoons the makeover paradigm regarding its gender dynamic, but it elides the class aspect of the format.
-Miranda presents herself as supportive of the woman in the street’s choice of top even though she wouldn’t wear it herself, thus implying that the top is in poor taste.
+Miranda presents herself as supportive of the woman in the street’s choice of top even though she wouldn’t wear it herself, thus implying that the top is, indeed, in poor taste.
 The woman Miranda approaches conforms to the sort of participant often seen on shows such as What Not to Wear; she is white, overweight, without apparent makeup and with her hair scraped back in a ponytail, all of which visually codes her as lower class.
 The woman frowns into the glare of the camera and offers monosyllabic replies.
-She is emblematic of the ‘subjectification’ visible in postfeminist makeover shows, and which those shows fail to acknowledge: the class transformations that they rehearse (Powell and Prasad 2010).
-Likewise, the Miranda sketch does not acknowledge Miranda’s class position; she is from the same social background as Trinny and Susannah.
+She is emblematic of the ‘subjectification’ visible in postfeminist makeover shows, and which those shows fail to acknowledge: the class transformations that they rehearse ( Palmer 2004, Powell and Prasad 2010).
+While the Miranda sketch satirizes the makeover paradigm it reiterates such shows’ class discourse, because Miranda is from a similar social background to Trinny and Susannah.
 Like many presenters on lifestyle television, Miranda is white, educated, and upper middle class; her ‘unfeminine’ size and shape, which is the focus of this episode and of the series, is foregrounded here so that she is represented as an ally of the woman-in-the-street – as an everywoman figure.
 The caveat in the script, however, is that Miranda would not wear the same top as the woman she confronts with her microphone; while Miranda is more forgiving (and less interventionist) than Trinny and Susannah, she is still positioned as the arbiter of taste, effectively giving the other woman permission to be ‘comfortable’ and ‘wear that then’.
-This short sequence is critical of neoliberal postfeminism, with its insistence on regulation and self-transformation; yet what is offered in its place?
+This short sequence is critical of neoliberal postfeminism, with its insistence on regulation and self-transformation; yet it reiterates a class discourse which is equally problematic.
 Miranda speaks to, and for, a white Englishness which is predicated on upper middle class ‘common sense’ as opposed to the consumer capitalism of postfeminist makeovers.

-The class dynamic of this sequence may also be construed in feminist academic work which pits ‘outsider’ second wave feminism against the exigencies of consumerist postfeminist desires.
-There is an odd echo in the Miranda sketch of a dynamic which haunts academic studies:
+The dynamic of this sequence may also be construed in feminist academic work which pits ‘outsider’ second wave feminism against the exigencies of consumerist postfeminist desires.
+There is an odd echo in the Miranda sketch of an implicitly classed hierarchy which haunts academic studies:

 Whether post-feminism is seen as anti-feminism or in terms of the contradictory ways in which feminism is manifested in the popular, many studies retain an implicit or explicit assumption that popular culture could still benefit from a ‘proper’ feminist makeover.
 Underpinning many discussions of popular feminism is the assumption that there is a better ‘unpopular’ form of feminism. ...
 This reproduces the idea that the feminist has good sense and therefore the moral authority to legislate on gendered relations, and also reproduces hierarchical power relations between ‘the feminist’ situated outside the popular and ‘the ordinary woman’ located within it.
 (Hollows and Moseley 2006:11)